 The special acoustic conditions of the magnificent domed hall turn the regular concert events into an unforgettable experience.
 During the concert events, the viewing platform is not accessible.

-... a public tour takes place.
+... a public tour in German language takes place.